Regulations on Lending

 Less than 4 percent 7 percentage points

-With us, you will be assigned a permanent advisor who will help you throughout.
+With us, you will be assigned a dedicated advisor who will help you every step of the way.
 After

-a pleasant conversation with you, we map your financial situation.
+a pleasant conversation with you, we map out your financial situation.

 This is what we can help you with